Harshvardhan8922/Minor-Projects/README.md

+ajabbaanna
+amnanajanaa
+mananananna
-# 🚀 Minor Programming Project Collection
+janajajana# 🚀 Minor Programming Project Collection

 ## 📌 About This Repository
 This repository contains a collection of **minor projects** that are **easy to build**, **reliable**, and **perfect for college students and beginners**.